- Nuclear & Particle Physics

 - Isotope Research & Production

 - RIKEN BNL Research Center

 X-Ray Scattering Group

 In addition, the X-ray Scattering Group develops instrumentation.
-It has a strong partnership with three beamlines at the National Synchrotron Light Source II, and also Sector 27 at the Advanced Photon Source.
+It has a strong partnership with beamlines at the National Synchrotron Light Source II, the Linac Coherent Light Source, and the Advanced Photon Source.